-L’Enfant placed the capitol building on what was then called Jenkins Hill.
-(We know it today as Capitol Hill.)
+L’Enfant placed the Capitol Building on what was then called Jenkins Hill, now named Capitol Hill.
 Although it was only about 100 feet high, it was one of the highest points in the district and stood out in the mostly flat landscape.
-Incidentally, this hill is about two miles east of the district’s north-south meridian, which is why the origin point for D.C.’s grid of streets is somewhat off-center.
+Incidentally, this hill is about two miles east of the district’s north-south meridian, the reason why the origin point for DC’s grid of streets is somewhat off-center.

 L’Enfant Designs the National Mall

 L’Enfant’s plan drew its ideas from several of the great cities of Europe, including Christopher Wren’s plan for the rebuilding of London after the Great Fire of 1666.
-But his plan was also revolutionary in a number of ways.
+But his plan was also revolutionary in many ways.
 The first of these was his plan for the National Mall.

-L’Enfant designed the area between the capitol building and the president’s house as a public garden, open to all.
-No gates, no barriers, no rules for admission.
+L’Enfant designed the area between the Capitol Building and the president’s house as a public garden, open to all.
+No gates, no barriers, and no rules for admission.
 Everyone was welcome at the geographic center of the nation.
 Now, that doesn’t sound too revolutionary to us today, but at the time, it was a shockingly democratic idea, and it demonstrates how this Frenchman envisioned the promise of America.

 Today, if you stand at the base of the Washington Monument, which is visually and geographically at the center of the Mall, you’ll notice that it’s on a small hill.
-In fact, it’s only about 30 feet above sea level.
-But it’s a remnant of the original landscape.
+It’s only about 30 feet above sea level, but it’s a remnant of the original landscape.
 Between there and the White House—less than a mile to the north—was the Tiber Creek.
 It stretched from there most of the way to Capitol Hill, where it turned into a rocky, small stream.
 It was surrounded on both sides by wetlands, flowering trees, and meadows where the locals grazed their livestock.

 To make the plan was one thing, to carry it out was another thing entirely.